-Whether you’re looking to lengthen your credit history or increase your credit score, becoming an authorized user can help establish better personal credit.
+Whether you’re looking to lengthen your credit history or increase your credit scores, becoming an authorized user can help establish better personal credit.
 And anyone with a credit card may have an authorized user added to the account, making it an easy process.

 However, several responsibilities come with being an authorized user, which should not be taken lightly.
-If you’ve been asked to become an authorized user or you want to become one on someone else’s credit card account, it’s helpful to know the exact impact it could have on your credit score.
+If you’ve been asked to become an authorized user or you want to become one on someone else’s credit card account, it’s helpful to know the exact impact it could have on your credit scores.

 Definition of an Authorized User

 An authorized user is a person who has access to someone else’s credit card but is not an actual owner of the account.
 You may be added as an authorized user on a credit card, checking account, or other financial accounts.
 This means you have access to the money or the credit card, but you aren’t liable for any payments.

 If you’ve granted someone authorized user status to one of your accounts, your credit card issuer may allow you to limit the authorized user and how much of the money they have access to.

 Other credit card issuers may give them equal access to your funds.
 In either case, the primary cardholder receives the bill and must make the payments regardless of who uses the account.

 Why Become an Authorized User